paulipa/sico-wiki/community/doctrines/FXIN-Fleets.md

 ## Kikimoras
 Kiki man is coming for you.
 Doctrine primarily spider tanks, so max Kikis desrired.
 T1 armor destroyers can be used as a low skill option.
 Assault Frigs or Interceptors can be used for additional tackle.
 Destroyers can be fit however you want, as long as they have a 200mm plate and 5mn MWD.
+2 to 3 logi frigates can be used if fleet size is large enough.
 <details>
   <summary>Kiki (T2 Guns)</summary>
 [Kikimora, Kiki FXIN Spider]